Before you buy your first scope

 The #1 piece of advice we can give is this.
 Don’t buy a telescope without looking through a few different types and talking to other astronomers.

-We regularly have public star parties at Darling Hill Observatory (DHO) where members bring their scopes to the field and we have our own 16in reflector and an 11in Schmidt-Cassegrain (SCT) for use.
+We regularly have public star parties at Darling Hill Observatory (DHO) where members bring their scopes to the field and we have our own 16in Cave reflector for use.
 Our members love to talk about their scopes and will let you look through the eye pieces and talk about what they like and don’t like about their equipment.
 Some of our members have decades of experience to share.
-If you’re a member, you’re welcome to use the observatory any time and on clear nights there will usually be someone ready for some star gazing.
-Of cource, there is also our mailing list where you can ask questions, our Facebook page, as well as the monthly meetings.
-In addition, we hold two scope clinics in the year to help new astronomers get familiar with their gear and to talk about astronomy.
+If you’re a member, you’re welcome to use the observatory field any time, and on clear nights there will usually be someone ready for some star gazing with keys to the chart room.
+If you are a member, there is also our mailing list where you can ask questions.
+You can also ask questions on our Facebook page, and at the monthly meetings.
+In addition, we hold a yearly scope clinic to help new astronomers get familiar with their gear and to talk about astronomy.
+You can also bring your scopes to our public events

 There are a few top level things to consider in buying a new telescope besides costs like the types of objects you want to see, the size and weight you can reasonably handle, and how much electronics you want to include.
 There is no single scope that is best for all cases and any choices you make is a trade-off elsewhere.
 With unlimited funds, you can lessen some of those trade-offs, but for the rest of us, we compromise.
 Also, as you gain more experience, you will figure out what you want and don’t want.
 You can always add tools and aids later.